 While our essential oils won’t clear your eczema or help with digestion, they still have a lot to offer.
 They’re 100% pure and come from natural sources unless otherwise stated.
 To ensure that purity, they’re spot tested using gas chromatography mass spectrometry (GS/MS).
 Those tests involve separating, identifying, and quantifying the complex mixtures of molecules in the oils to find possible adulteration.
 Learn more about GS/MS tests here.
 We also offer documentation about essential oils that can be requested by emailing MSDS(at)brambleberry(dot)com.
 Please read this section in our FAQs before requesting information.

 Some of our essential oils are sourced locally here in the Pacific Northwest, which helps keep the prices lower.
 Those we can’t find locally come from vendors we trust and who we’ve been working with for years.
 We buy them in very large quantities and go through them quickly, which also helps keep the price down.
 That means you can focus on all the different ways to get creative with your favorite essential oils.

 Why we love essential oils so much

 Essential oils add a natural and fresh scent to soap, lotion, bath bombs, and more.
 Whether you prefer earthy tea tree, spicy ginger, or bright grapefruit, there is something for everyone.
 Essential oils also smell amazing when they’re blended together.
-The new Limited Edition Essential Oil Blend Collection has four premixed blends for every occasion.
-It includes the Deodorizing Blend, Spa Blend, Massage Blend, and Outdoor Blend.
+We have four premixed blends for every occasion – Deodorizing Blend, Spa Blend, Massage Blend, and Outdoor Blend.
 Over the next few weeks we’ll share more information about the blends.
 Watch out for a massage oil recipe, essential oil tutorial roundup, and a fun quiz that helps you find out what essential oil blend is right for you.